-The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly announces the 25th Annual All-University Conference on The Advancement of Women in Higher Education, Regarding Nature: Gender, Identity and Ecologies of Change, which will take place on the campus of Texas Tech University, Friday, March 5, 2010.
+The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly announces the 27th Annual All-University Conference on The Advancement of Women in Higher Education, which will take place on the campus of Texas Tech University, Friday, February 4, 2011.
 Registration information will soon be available online.

 We invite papers and panel proposals that explore the manifold meanings of movement and change as connected to, created by, and/or caught up in the presence of women's, gender, and identity issues, in both contemporary and historical frameworks.
 Interdisciplinary proposals, as well as those from the disciplines and specialty subject areas across the Texas Tech University campus, are welcome.
 We will be happy to consider proposals from the professional schools and the administrative offices, as well as those from scholarly areas where women have been historically under-represented, including mathematics, the agricultural and natural sciences, and technology and applied sciences.
 We also invite students, staff and faculty members in the social and

 behavioral sciences, the visual and performing arts, the communications fields, and the humanities to present their research.

 The Program Committee also issues a special invitation to interested parties from other colleges and universities, including Lubbock-area institutions, Angelo State University, and other institutions in the Southwest to present, to participate, and/or to attend this conference.
 Faculty, staff, graduate and undergraduate students are all invited to share their work, in the form of research findings, group or single-author projects, and works-in-progress in multiple media in paper, poster or exhibit sessions.

 Undergraduate and Graduate students from an accredited College or University submitting a paper are eligible for a best paper award.
 These papers must be received in full form on or before January 21, 2011 with an abstract for review.